Domestic violence survivor: Missouri system saved me in my darkest moment

 Ashcroft says about 1,600 current participants are receiving the program’s help.
 He thinks that’s a far cry from the number of people who could benefit from the system.

-Ashcroft hopes the ten year anniversary will raise awareness that could save others like Carol Cromer.
+Ashcroft hopes the ten year anniversary will raise awareness that could save others like it did for Carol Cromer.